AlirezaEbrahimkhani/Remote-Control-Desktop-Java/README.md

 # Remote-Control-Desctop-Java

-Remote Desktop Using Java and Robot Library and Apache Kafka
+Remote Desktop Using Java and Robot Library With Socket Programming

 Simple Remote Desktop Using Java Language